yosef55902-sketch/AI-Diploma-Program/Course 06/PROJECTS/02_Privacy_ML/PROJECT_GUIDE.md

 > 💡 **Already familiar with this?** See [Quick Start](#-quick-start-for-experienced-students) section above.

-See Implementation Guide for technical details.
+See Quick Start section above for technical details.

 ---